Information regarding all aspects of assessment can be found in the Assessment Rule.

 Assessment tasks for most units must be submitted electronically.
 Assignments are normally submitted in the units online Moodle site.

-Most assignments must be submitted by 23.59 (1 minute to midnight) UNE local time.
+Most assignments must be submitted by 23.59 (1 minute before midnight) UNE local time.
 See your unit material for specific information for your units.
 Your submission receipt date/time is recorded automatically.
 You must take into account time zone differences to avoid penalties for late submission.
-You can check what the current UNE local time is on the UNE time block in each of your units (or this) moodle site.
+The current UNE local time appears in the footer of every Moodle page.

-Assignments should only be submitted in hardcopy if you are given this option in your unit materials or you have received an exemption from the requirement to have computer access by Student Support.
+Assignments should only be submitted in hardcopy if you are given this option in your unit materials or you have received permission to do so from your unit coordinator.
+Should you have difficulties submitting assessments electornically, due to accessibility issues, please consider consulting the Student Accessibility & Wellbeing Office (SAWO) regarding additional support services.

 Further information on submitting in hardcopy is available from the Submitting hardcopy assignments page.